CraftDroid/CraftDroid.github.io/index.md

 #### Fix Templates
 We have mined 17 fix templates that are accessible [here](https://github.com/CraftDroid/ExpData/tree/master/Fix_Templates).
 #### Evaluated Patches
 We have applied these fix templates on 20 apks selected from ReCBench, out of which 17 fixes are successful.
 3 failed for various reasons.
-Click on the app names for a diff view of the patches.
+Click on the app names for a git diff view of the patches.

-(Actively updating diff view on 21-03-2019, may I have your patience, please ^_^)
+(Actively updating git diff view on 21-03-2019, may I have your patience, please ^_^)

 App Name |Bucket| Applied Template | Fix | Remark|
 |-------|------|---------|------|------|